Investing in residential real estate in 2025: stricter rules

 The return from investing in real estate can be broken down into two elements: the indexed, ‘inflation-proof’ rent and any increases to the value of the investment real estate.
 Over the past years, real estate prices have risen exponentially thanks to increasing demand and other factors like tax breaks and lower borrowing costs.

-However, conditions in the real estate market can rapidly shift.
+However, conditions in the real estate market tend to shift rapidly.
 For instance, there has been a huge rise in borrowing costs in recent years.
 If higher mortgage rates aren’t compensated by higher rents, investors get lower returns.
 This can cause the real estate to fall in value.

 Risks when renting out residential real estate